FussuChalice/GlassSurf/README.md

 ![cover](./cover.png)

+# !NOW APP WORKING ONLY FOR WINDOWS PC!

 ## Overview

 GlassSurf is a project aimed at enhancing the visual experience of the Chrome, Firefox and Edge browser.
 Currently in development, this project adds a transparent effect to the main browser homepage  and ``<body>`` tags, giving it a vibrant and modern appearance.